jeremybarbet/react-native-modalize/docs/QANDA.md

 **Can we have more transition and options to customize Modalize?**

 This component is very opinionated.
-I want it first to solves to three most complicated issues of swipping/scrolling and handling a keyboard within the Modal.
+I want it first to solves to three most complicated issues of swipping/scrolling and handling a keyboard within the Modal before adding this kind of feature.